Jason-Duffy/AVRly/content/modules/data-converters/mcp48x2_dac/mcp48x2.md

 | channel_b.gain_low 	  | true = Gain of 1, false = gain of 2 |
 | channel_b.active        | true = Channel is active, false = channel is shut down |
 | channel_b.level         | 0 - 255 for 8 bit DAC, 0 - 1023 for 10 bit DAC, 0 - 4095 for 12 bit DAC |

+When sync_manually is set to true, new voltage levels will not be latched into the output registers until the pulse_latch() function is called.
+Using this method, you can ensure the voltage level of both channels is updated exactly when required.
+When sync_manually is set to false, the pulse_latch() function is called automatically when the voltage values are updated.

+### Setting the Output Voltage

+The internal reference voltage (VREF) is 2.048V.
+When gain_low is set to true, the output range for that channel is from 0 - 2.048V, so a gain of 1.
+When gain_low is set to false, the output range for that channel is doubled, from 0 - 4.096V, or 2(VREF).

+The resolution of the DAC dictates the increments it can be adjusted to.
+The MCP4802 has an 8 bit resolution, so the increments can be calculated as 2048mV/(2^8) = 8mV, or 16mV when gain_low is set to false.
+For the MCP4812 it's 2mV or 4mV, and for the MCP4822 it's 500µV or 1mV.

 [DAC_URL]: https://en.wikipedia.org/wiki/Digital-to-analog_converter